kavya19980101/Imgur-API-with-Postman-OAuth-2.0-Example-with-file-upload-/README.md

 #### Imgur API is the Example for OAuth 2.0 Example

-### Where Client Request is sent and Authorized in Google Account for Spcific User
+### Where Client Request is sent and Authorized in Google Account for Specific User

-### It will Grant Tempory Access with Client id and Client Secret
+### It will Grant Access with Client id and Client Secret

 ### from Postman we need to give Client id and Client secreat to Generate Token